Steffen Kummerer

 Steffen Kummerer (born 1 June 1985) is a German guitarist and vocalist.
-He is the leader, main songwriter, vocalist, and guitarist of the death metal band Obscura, as well as the black metal band Thulcandra.
+He is the leader, main songwriter, vocalist, and guitarist of the technical death metal band Obscura, as well as the black metal band Thulcandra.
 Since 2012, he has been a member of the official tribute band Death to All.
 Kummerer's Ran custom guitar shape have become a signature shape unique to him and his band Obscura.

 Biography

 Early life and education

 Steffen Kummerer was born in Chemnitz (Karl-Marx-Stadt then) on 1 June 1985.
 He started playing piano at the age of nine and received a scholarship for gifted musicians one year later.
 Kummerer studied singing solo, in a choir, and performing solo pieces and Piano four hands at the boarding school of world-known Regensburger Domspatzen, the world's oldest choir in Regensburg.
 Under the guidance of Georg Ratzinger and Roland Büchner, Kummerer achieved a broad understanding of music theory and performing concerts.
 At the age of 16, he learned to play guitar and founded the death metal band Obscura in late 2002.